Francescde/provesdeNivell/README.md

 1 setmana.
 Per tant, el dimecres dia 30 d'octubre és el darrer dia per presentar el resultat.
 El temps aproximat per resoldre la prova és de 90-120 minuts.

+## Solutions

+Each solution for it's task is in each folder.
+Explained in the readme.
+I prefer the first task as I really enjoyed building the solution of the Monte Carlo approximation